Aeromium Barcode Fonts

 Industrial 2 of 5 Barcode

 This is a non interleaved and numeric only barcode that was developed in the 70's.
 It consists of 2 thick bars and 3 thin bars out of a total of 5 bars thus giving the name 2 of 5.
 It was a popular barcode in the past and was the standard in many industries.
-However due to it's low density, other barcodes like Interleaved 2 of 5 began to replace it.
-However, this barcode can still be found in many warehouses.
+However due to its low density, it is being replaced by other barcodes like Interleaved 2 of 5.
+Nevertheless, this barcode can still be found in many warehouses.

-The easiest way to create this barcode is to use the Barcode Maker included in the installation package.
-Simply goto the Start Menu and launch Aeromium Barcode Fonts > Barcode Maker.
+The easiest way to create this barcode is to use the Barcode Generator included in the installation package.
+Simply goto the Start Menu and launch Aeromium Barcode Fonts > Barcode Generator.
 This software automates and simplifies the creation of the barcodes for you.
 After the barcode is created, you can simply copy and paste the barcode into your documents.

 Generating this barcode in Excel